bengarrett/DOSee/USAGE.md

 <meta name="dosee:width:height" content="640, 400" />
 ```

-#### Required
+### Required elements

 #### `<meta name="dosee:zip:path">`

 DOSee uses ZIP file archives to simulate a hard disk drive.
-Any ZIP file provided to _dosee:zip:path_ will be mounted by the emulator as MS-DOS drive `C:`.
+Any ZIP file provided to the _dosee:zip:path_ is the emulator mount path to MS-DOS drive `C:`.
 The `C:` drive will be accessible to all DOS commands such as `dir C:` and any included DOS programs available to run.

-The meta _content_ attribute must be a relative path from the web root and needs to point to a ZIP file archive.
+The meta _content_ attribute must be a relative path from the webroot and needs to point to a ZIP file archive.

 ✓ `<meta name="dosee:zip:path" content="dos_programs/example/dosgame.zip" />`